valkey-io/valkey-glide/java/DEVELOPER.md

 ### Contributing new ValKey commands

-A redis command can either have a standalone or cluster implementation which is dependent on their specifications.
+A Valkey command can either have a standalone or cluster implementation which is dependent on their specifications.
-- A node is an instance of a Redis server, and a redis cluster is composed of multiple nodes working in tandem.
+- A node is an instance of a Valkey server, and a valkey cluster is composed of multiple nodes working in tandem.
 - A cluster command will require a note to indicate a node will follow a specific routing.
-Refer to https://redis.io/docs/latest/operate/oss_and_stack/reference/cluster-spec for more details on how hash slots work for cluster commands.
+Refer to https://valkey.io/docs/topics/cluster-spec for more details on how hash slots work for cluster commands.

 When you start implementing a new command, check the [command_request.proto](https://github.com/aws/glide-for-redis/blob/main/glide-core/src/protobuf/command_request.proto) and [request_type.rs](https://github.com/aws/glide-for-redis/blob/main/glide-core/src/request_type.rs) files to see whether the command has already been implemented in another language such as Python or Node.js.